Welcome to today's edition of the Rush 24-7 podcast.

 I don't care what the news is.

-A consensus of economists surveyed by briefing.com had forecast a gain of 40,000 jobs instead of the loss of 24,000.
+A consensus of economists surveyed by Briefing.com had forecast a gain of 40,000 jobs instead of the loss of 24,000.

-Yet this report shows that they remained hesitant to increase their payrolls.
+American businesses are on the cusp of recovery, yet this report shows that they remain hesitant to increase their payrolls.

-Well, let's why would that be?
+Well, why would that be?

-Let's let's take that sentence.
+Let's take that sentence.

-Let's take his sentence here at face Value.
+Let's take his sentence here at face value.

-Yet this report shows that they remain hesitant to increase their payrolls.
+American businesses are on the cusp of recovery, yet this report shows that they remain hesitant to increase their payrolls.

 Now, why would that be if they're on the cusp?

-And it's all about how their uh companies are mean and evil, and they are going to make their existing employees work even harder and get their productivity up from their current employees, making them more efficient and therefore not needing to hire any new workers.
+Well, I have a story later on down in the stack, and it's all about how their companies are mean and evil, and they are going to make their existing employees work even harder and get their productivity up from their current employees, making them more efficient and therefore not needing to hire any new workers.

-And everything that is being reported as something sour or bad in terms of economic news, such as all of these corporations taking their first quarter charge because of this one page.
+And everything that is being reported as something sour or bad in terms of economic news, such as all of these corporations taking their first quarter charge because of this one page, one page of the 2,700-page health care bill, one page cost ATT a billion dollars.

 And a lot of other companies are adding to it daily.

-And I hope to hell they do.
+And I hope the hell they do.

 I hope the hell they do explain themselves instead of caving in.